HassanSajjad-302/HMake/README.md

 - **Set When:**
     - The target `name` is not empty and is explicitly named in the `hbuild` command.
-    - if `buildExplicit == false` and `hbuild` is executed in the target's build directory or its parent/child build directory.
+    - if `buildExplicit == false` and `hbuild` is executed in the target's build dir or its parent/child build dir.
     - `selectiveBuild` is also set for all the target's dependencies after round 1, before round 0.